CheikhM/ChatApplication/readme.txt

 Documentation
 # I didn't use any Framework, and tried to code everything from scratch ;)
 # the application present a simple routing and templating systems
+# most parts of the application are functional,
+# sending private messages, and online users listing doesn't work well, because of the time  :(

 /*************************************************************
 ProjectName: Chat Application
 CreatedBy: CHEIKH EL MOCTAR Mohamed Yehdhih